hawtim/stylelint-config/README.md

 ```

 Here I use `postcss-less` syntax to lint less file.
-If you need to lint less file, just type this in your terminal and it works
+If you need to lint less file, just type this in your terminal and it works.

 ```bash
 yarn add postcss